learn-co-curriculum/redux-action-creators/README.md

 # Purpose of Actions

-So as you know, we've been dispatching actions to our store to indicate the changes we would make to our state.
-In this way, actions almost feel like the request object or the parameters hash that you would see in a web application like Ruby on Rails.
+So as you know, we've been dispatching actions to our store to indicate what changes to make to our state.
+In this way, actions almost feel like the request object or the parameters hash that are used in Ruby on Rails.

 In __Rails__, a user clicking on a link kicks off a request, and that request is ultimately passed to the controller, which is responsible for changing the